Ortiz-funded inquiry says shooting led by kingpin

 Thirteen people have been charged in relation to Ortiz's shooting and are awaiting trial in the Dominican Republic.

-Baerlein said Ortiz, 46, was waiting further legal action in the Dominican and U.S. courts to bring clarity about why this happened to him.
+Baerlein said Ortiz was waiting further legal action in the Dominican and U.S. courts to bring clarity about why this happened to him.

-A 10-time All-Star, Ortiz helped the Red Sox end their 86-year championship drought in 2004 and batted .688 against the St. Louis Cardinals in 2013 to win World Series MVP.
+A 10-time All-Star, Ortiz helped the Red Sox end their 86-year championship drought in 2004 and batted .688 against the St. Louis Cardinals in 2013 to win the Series MVP.

-He maintained a home in the Boston area and had been living part of the year in the Dominican Republic.
-He was seriously wounded in the June 9, 2019, shooting.
-Doctors in the Dominican Republic removed Ortiz's gallbladder and part of his intestines after the shooting, and he underwent further surgery in the U.S.
+Ortiz maintained a home in the Boston area and had been living part of the year in the Dominican Republic.
+He was seriously wounded in the June 9, 2019 shooting.
+Doctors in the Dominican Republic removed Ortiz's gallbladder and part of his intestine after the shooting and he underwent further surgery in the U.S.